IllDepence/hovercraft-full-of-eels/README.md

 * text lines with white, semi-transparent background rectangles
 * an image or page from a PDF as background

+( ⚠ Code is almost exclusively written by claude-4-sonnet. )

 ## Usage

 ```bash